jeromeludmann/deno-irc/API.md

 ### option: password

-The password used to connect the client to the server.
+The password for the user account associated with the username field.

 ```ts
 const client = new Client({